veryl-lang/discovery/README.md

 ## Usage

-To check gathered projects with local `veryl` command.
+The following command checks gathered projects with local `veryl` command.
 This can be used to check whether the Veryl compiler built locally breaks the existing projects.

 ```